htsod/course_of_theoretical_physics/statistical_mechanics_part1/the_fundamental_principles_of_statistical_mechanics/README.md

 $$ \bar{f} = \int{\rho f(p, q) dp dq}$$

-By this formalism, the time average and the ensemble average of the observable $f$ equal and could be expressed as the following equality:
+By this formalism, the time average and the ensemble average of the observable $f$ equal:

 $$ \bar{f} = \frac{1}{T} \int{f(t)dt} = \int{\rho f(p, q) dpdq} $$

-This is saying that the ensemble average of the value is invariant for a system.
+This is saying that the ensemble average of the value is time invariant.
 And all the macroscopic quantities in the subsystem is specify by the weighted average in the phase space.
 Since the initial time we choose is arbitrary, the average value is independent of the initial condition.

 Then determining the probability distribution function $\rho$ is of special important in statisitical mechanics, since it gives a time-invariant measure to equilibrium system.